 - Jan 20.
 Silversides (SS-236) encounters Section C of Japanese Solomons reinforcement convoy, and sinks army transport Meiu Maru and irreparably damages another.

-- Jan 20.
-First destroyer escort type ship, Brennan (DE-13), is commissioned at Mare Island, California.
+Jan 20.
+First destroyer escort type ship, Brennan (DE-13), is commissioned at Mare Island, Cal.
+First of hundreds.

 - Jan 21.
 Submarine Gato (SS-212) encounters Section B of Japanese Solomons reinforcement convoy and damages army transport just east of Kieta, Bougainville.